-If I had to pick just one of the many things to do in Bangkok, it would be eating its incredible food.
-Those traveling on a budget should rest assured: eating the delicious street food is what to do in Bangkok.
 Coming from me, a terribly picky eater, such a statement is worth a million times more.
-Unsure where to start from, and hardly adventurous with food, I decided to go on a street food tour so that I would have some guidance on what to eat and on where to go in Bangkok for the best food.
-It was the best decision I took in a long time!
+If you are unsure where to start from, and hardly adventurous with food, you can go on a street food tour so to have some guidance on what to eat and on where to go in Bangkok for the best food.

 These are some of the best food tours in Bangkok:

 - Bangkok Chinatown 3.5-Hour Night Food Tour